Directed Polymers and Interfaces in Disordered Media: The Field Theory in with Quenched Disorder

-Substituting the above equation in the Eq. (\ref{serie}) we have the average free energy of the system.
-A point that deserves be emphasized is the fact that the number of terms in the series that represent the average free energy can be finite.
+Substituting the above equation into Equation (\ref{serie}) we obtain the average free energy of the system.
+A point that deserves be emphasized is the fact that the number of terms in the series that represents the average free energy can be finite.
 For instance, we can use the saddle-point equation to find a bound for $k$.
 Therefore, let us discus the saddle-point equations of the model.
-The saddle-point equations are
+For each moment of the partition function, the saddle-point equations are

-Let us use the replica symmetric ans\"atze, i. e., suppose that $\varphi_{i}(x)=\varphi(x)$.
-For equal replicas the saddle-point equation becomes
+In each integer moment of the partition function, we must have $\varphi_{i}(x)=\varphi(x)$.
+This is the unique solution for the problem of the structure in field space in each moment of the partition function.
+For~ equal fields, the saddle-point equation becomes

-In the standard replica approach, in the limit when the number of replicas goes to zero, the saddle-point equation reduces to the equation of the pure system.
-The situation is quite different in the framework of the distributional zeta-function approach.
-The condition $\omega^{2}+(1-k)\beta u>0$ must be satisfied to have a physical theory.
-The symmetry among replicas in the replica space must be broken.
-Our choice in the replica space is given by
+The condition $\omega^{2}+(1-k)\beta u\geq 0$ must be satisfied to have a physical theory.
+Consider a generic term of the series given by Equation (\ref{serie}) with a moment of the partition function given by $\mathbb{E}\,({Z^{\,l}})$.
+Defining $k_{c}$ as